valtimo-platform/valtimo-documentation/valtimo-implementation/modules/plugin.md

 }
 ```

-####  Adding a front-end plugin to your implementation
+####  Adding a front-end plugin to the implementation

-For each plugin you configure in the back-end, your front-end implementation needs to know what components to use in
+For each plugin configured in the back-end, the front-end implementation needs to know what components to use in
-order to configure your plugin, and to configure your plugin's actions.
+order to configure the plugin, and to configure the plugin's actions.

 The library `@valtimo/plugin` exports several pre-made plugins.
-In order to use these in your implementation, you need
+In order to use these in the implementation, the
-to import the plugin's module and the plugin's specification into your app module like so.
-Also, you need to import
+plugin's module and the plugin's specification need to be imported into the app module.
+Also, `PLUGINS_TOKEN` needs to
-`PLUGINS_TOKEN` to inject the specification.
+be imported to inject the specification.

 For example: